yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

                 "night": 293.86,
                 "eve": 293.86,

-    . . . . . . . . . . . . . .
+    // and so on...

 {% endhighlight %}

 We are storing the data in the SearchController as $scope.weather.
-Fromwithin displayWeather.html, we can now use expressions to extract what data we want.
+From within displayWeather.html, we can now use expressions to extract what data we want.

 **displayWeather.html**

-{% highlight js %}
+{% highlight txt %}
     <div>
         <a class="button" href="#/search">Back to Search</a>
         <h2>{{ weather.city.name }}</h2>